igordejanovic/parglare/docs/grammar_language.md

 By default parser will match given string recognizer even if it is part of some larger word, i.e. it will not require matching on the word boundary.
-This is not the desired behaviour for language keywords.
+This is not the desired behavior for language keywords.

 For example, lets examine this little grammar: